 For example, take Trump’s tweet in which he claims he “won the popular vote if you deduct the millions of people who voted illegally,” and his completely illogical attack on a reporter who pointed out that there are absolutely no facts to back that up.
 Hughes said:

 And so Mr. Trump’s tweet amongst a certain crowd, a large — a large part of the population, are truth.
 When he says that millions of people illegally voted, he has some — in his — amongst him and his supporters, and people believe they have facts to back that up.
 Those that do not like Mr. Trump, they say that those are lies, and there’s no facts to back it up.
 So …

-“There’s no such thing, unfortunately, anymore of facts,” she concluded.
+“There’s no such thing, unfortunately, anymore as facts,” she concluded.

 If you feel like you just got very high and woke up during the last half hour of Doctor Strange, you’re not alone.
 Many people are still having trouble adjusting to this world in which lies don’t exist, or at least, have no consequences.